 In search of allergy free chocolate mousse

 Julia Child’s recipe for Chocolate Mousse has been my favorite since I was a child.
-I “healthed it up” a bit when I made it last Christmas by using a buttery spread instead of butter and dark chocolate instead of milk chocolate.
+I “healthed it up” a bit when I made it last Christmas by using a vegan buttery spread instead of butter and dark chocolate instead of milk chocolate.
 However, I was stumped on what to substitute for the whipping cream.

 Then I received a copy of Clean Start: Inspiring You to Eat Clean and Live Well and found my answer – firm tofu.